Introduction

 LM7805/08

-The voltages are within spec of the LM7808 but they get hot when used with 24v and some kind of heat sink is required.
+The voltages are within spec of the LM7805/08 but the LM7805/08 gets hot when used with 24v and some kind of heat sink is required.
 I found they became hotter than I was comfortable with and so I do not recommend using them.
-With an ambient temperature of about 27°C and using a 24V power source:

 – no heat sink, the temperature went to around 115°C.